-This service costs $69.99 per month for 75+ channels.
-You can add STARZ to your package for $8.99/month.
+This service provides subscribers with 75+ channels.
+You can add STARZ to your package through an add-on deal.
 You can also use your Hulu credentials to use the native STARZ app.

-DirecTV STREAM plans start at $69.99/month and go all the way up to $149.99/month.
+DirecTV STREAM plans start with the basic Entertainment plan and has the Premier subscription as their high-end subscription tier.
 It offers a large number of premium add-on channels, including STARZ.
-However, STARZ is $11 per month on DirecTV STREAM, making it the least preferable source to get STARZ access.
-Also, for some reason, you’re not able to use your DirecTV STREAM credentials to log in to the STARZ app.
+However, STARZ is more expensive on DirecTV STREAM when compared to the competition, making it the least preferable source to get STARZ access.
+Also, for some reason, you're not able to use your DirecTV STREAM credentials to log in to the STARZ app.

-Amazon’s Channels service lets you subscribe to a variety of individual channels and access them all through your Amazon Prime account.
-STARZ is $9 per month if you add it to Amazon Prime.
+Amazon's Channels service lets you subscribe to a variety of individual channels and access them all through your Amazon Prime account.
+STARZ is available through an Amazon Prime add-on channel.

 If you want the best streaming quality possible, STARZ might not be the right app for you.
 That said, we found the streaming quality was generally decent.
 We'd also love to show you a few screenshots, but unfortunately, STARZ protects its streams against screenshots.